 What can you do?
 Report content farm videos (she gives instructions in the first video linked above) and seek out videos from real creators.

-In this video, she takes on claims made in a viral Blossom video: Is there plastic in rice?
+In this video, below, she takes on claims made in a viral Blossom video: Is there plastic in rice?
 Is there meat glue in steak?
 Do impure spices burn?
 How to tell if vitamins are synthetic?
 Why do cheese singles burn?
 Why does processed cheese burn with a flame?
 Does salt contain chalk?
 Is my food fake?

 Check out some of her baking videos!